Audienix/IMDB-Movie/README.md

 ## Development Philosophy & Reflections

-- **Pragmatic Problem-Solving:** When I faced with an issue of API timeouts on cold starts, my approach was to diagnose the cause and implement a practical solution (increasing the network timeout) rather than assuming a perfect backend.
+- **Pragmatic Problem-Solving:** I faced with an issue of API timeouts on cold starts, and my approach was to diagnose the cause and implement a practical solution (increasing the network timeout) rather than assuming a perfect backend.
 - **Proactive Enhancements & User-Centric Design:** My implementation went beyond the minimum